 - How do I apply?

-- You must apply for the payment plan program in person at a customer service center.
+- You may apply for the payment plan program online or in person at a customer service center.
 If you are eligible to participate, you must read and sign the contract agreement provided.

 - Can I pay off the plan before three years?